In This Page:

 Ultrasound uses high-frequency sound waves to produce images of the body’s tissues, structures, and blood flow.
 A transducer/probe and ultrasound gel work in combination to absorb the reflected sound waves to produce images on the monitor.

 What Will Happen During the Exam?

-The procedure typically lasts for 30 minutes, but the duration varies depending on the structure being examined.
+The procedure typically lasts for 30 to 45 minutes, but the duration varies depending on the structure being examined.

 How Should I Prepare?

 You may have been instructed to arrive with a full bladder.